kubeedge/kubeedge/docs/modules/beehive.md

 1. On starting edge_core,  each module tries to register itself with the beehive core.
 2. Beehive core maintains a map named modules which has module name as key and implementation of module interface as value.
 3. When a module tries to register itself with beehive core, beehive core checks from already loaded modules.yaml config file to check if the module is enabled.
-If it is enabled, it is added in the modules map orelse it is added in the disabled modules map.
+If it is enabled, it is added in the modules map or else it is added in the disabled modules map.

 ## Channel Context Structure Fields